top of page

 If the soil lacks these nutrients, your plants will grow poorly, produce fewer fruits or vegetables, and might even die.
 That’s why it’s crucial to improve soil quality by adding organic fertilizers or compost.

-2. Soil Supports Strong Root Systems
+2. Healthy Soil Supports Strong Root Systems

 The strength of a plant starts from its roots.
 Healthy soil provides the right structure and environment for roots to grow deep and strong.